GetLevvel/katacoda-scenarios/rhoar-spring-boot/spring-sso/03-deploy-and-configure-keycloak.md

+# Deploy and Configure Keycloak

+In this step you will deploy and configure Keycloak.

 **1. Login to the OpenShift Container Platform**

 To login, we will use the `oc` command and then specify a username and password like this: